top of page

 Okay, so the "we" may be a little disingenuous.
 We are only one person.
 That person is me.
 Hi!
 My name is Eric (he/them/iel) and I'm a non-binary actor and director who makes theatre that is literally outside the box.
 Or inside the box, but uses the box in unconventional ways.
 It's all about space!
 And by all I mean mostly.
 If this is complicated or doesn't make a lot of sense, that's okay.
 We're all learning, myself included!
 I try to make theatre that is a little confusing.
 I want to make people think about what we often consider foundations of society, things we take for granted as true.
 That can be a little disconcerting, and that's okay.

-Eric studied acting at the University of Winnipeg through the Acting Honours program and theory and directing at the University of Nice in through the Master Arts du Spectacle program.
+Eric studied acting at the University of Winnipeg through the Acting Honours program and theory and directing at the University of Nice in through the Master Arts du Spectacle program, though considers real world experience more important than papers from colonial institutions.

 Home: About Us